 The answer to reducing homeless dogs and improving their lives is making low-cost spay and neuter available and creating laws and enforcing them to stop the reckless breeding and indifferent treatment of dogs.
 Be part of the solution, whether you adopt, buy, or breed.

-I will continue working to promote and fund low-cost spay and neuter and I’ll keep working to save as many homeless dogs as I can.
-I’ll also keep working to support responsible breeding and breeders.
+I will continue working to promote and fund low-cost spay and neuter, and I’ll keep working to save as many homeless dogs as I can.
+What’s more, I’ll also keep working to support responsible breeding and breeders.

 I hope you’ll join me in the fight to end the suffering of homeless, abused, and neglected dogs.
 They need our help.